top of page

 F Hundertwasser.
 How apt where art literally meets rubbish.

 Just in case you may have forgotten, the year 2020 was the year both "Blade Runner" and "Akira" were set.
 The Lobrow Japan team is keenly aware of that, that the future is now.
-Naturally, our tours this year will reflect on that.
-Rick Deckard and Rachael may not be there, but we may stumble on to fragments of neo Tokyo.
+Naturally, our suggestions will reflect on that.
+Rick Deckard and Rachael may not be there, but you may stumble on to fragments of neo Tokyo.
 We are that kind of people.
 After all, what better place to experience the real 2020 plus future than in Japan?

 .